-The criteria used to determine whether or not you can afford to hire a private attorney vary from state to state.
-If you think that you cannot afford an attorney then you simply request that the police provide you with a public defender and fill out a financial questionnaire.
-If the financial questionnaire reveals that you are eligible for a public defender pursuant to the state guidelines for such an appointment then one will be provided to you.
+The criteria used to determine whether or not you can afford to hire a private attorney varies from state to state.
+If you think that you cannot afford a criminal defense attorney, then you can request that the police provide you with a public defender to talk with and fill out a financial questionnaire.
+If you are eligible for a public defender under the state guidelines, then one will be provided to you.

-Most often, the initial consultation and all resulting attorney work will be provided to you free of charge.
-However, some states do have sliding fee scales that would require you to pay a percentage of the public defender's fees depending on your income.
+Most often, the initial consultation and all resulting attorney work from a public defender will be provided to you free of charge.
+However, your county or state may have a sliding fee scale that would require you to pay a percentage of the public defender's fees, depending on your income.
 In that case, your initial consultation may be subject to the sliding fee scale as well.

 Finding the right criminal defense attorney or law firm to defend you is a very important decision.
 Whether you are arrested for domestic violence, drunk driving, or other criminal offenses.
 That decision starts with the initial consultation.
 So, it is crucial to understand the fees, if any, that are associated with the initial consultation and other fees you may be charged when hiring a criminal defense team.